wiedehopf/uat2esnt/README.md

 Experimental demodulator/decoder for 978MHz UAT signals.

+## Note from TanerH
+Minor change to be slightly better (safer) parsing of the options to pull out signal strength, and support both this dump978's format of `ss=` as well as the dump978-fa from FlightAware, which uses `rssi=`.

 ## A note about future development

 I'm in Europe which doesn't use UAT, so there won't be much spontaneous